thewpcommunitycollective/initiatives-incentivizing-deib/README.md

 # The WP Community Collective Initiative: Incentivizing DEIB

 This repository manages the work of The WP Community Collective’s "Incentivizing DEIB" initiative.
-This initiative supports the development and implementation of community-driven practices that recognize, value, and sustain Diversity, Equity, Inclusion, and Belonging (DEIB) across the open source ecosystem.
+This initiative supports the individuals and groups that advocate for and advance Diversity, Equity, Inclusion, and Belonging (DEIB) practices across the open source ecosystem.

-Through this initiative, The WPCC seeks to foster more inclusive, equitable participation in open source by supporting incentive structures, campaign efforts, and community collaborations.
+Through this initiative, The WPCC seeks to foster the adoption of DEIB practices and processes across the open source ecosystem.

 ---